2025 Summer Programs in Europe

 Students in all major areas of engineering have an opportunity to conduct research projects at the Institut National des Sciences Appliquées (INSA).
 No prior language knowledge is required, although a basic knowledge of French is desirable.
 (3 credits; ECS/MAE 490/690)

-This course is designed for students interested in International Relations and France.
-Students will combine French language instruction in the classroom and participation in numerous site visits in Strasbourg during this 5-week summer course.
-This course can be combined with the Religion, Law, and Human Rights in Strasbourg program or the Summer Internships in Strasbourg program.
-Pre-requisite: FRE 202 (3 credits; FRE 300)
+This course is designed for students interested in international relations and France.
+Students will combine French language instruction in the classroom and participation in numerous site visits in Strasbourg during this five-week summer course.
+(3 credits, FRE 300)

 Focusing on both European and non-European jurisdictions, this course (taught at the Syracuse Strasbourg Center) will introduce you to contemporary debates about the role of religion in public and political life, and familiarize you with critical human and women’s rights issues.
 You will also discuss contemporary multicultural and pluri-legal challenges to universal human rights values and principles.
 This course can be combined with the Summer Internships in Strasbourg program or the French for Diplomacy program.
 (3 credits; IRP/MES/PSC 400.1/600.1)